BenGWeeks/Zapp.ie/README.md

 ## Prerequisite to use this sample

 - [Node.js](https://nodejs.org/), supported versions: 18
 - A Microsoft 365 tenant in which you have permission to upload Teams apps (where other developers have not been deploying the same bot with a matching ID).
 You may be able to get a free Microsoft 365 developer tenant by joining the [Microsoft 365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program).
-However, it seems recently Microsoft have removed this offering other than to users who have a Visual Studio Enterprise subscription, (see [Creating a Free Microsoft 365 Dev Tenant is Not Possible](https://o365reports.com/2024/03/14/creating-a-free-microsoft-365-e5-developer-tenant-is-no-longer-possible/)) and now advise creating a "single-license development tenant" (see steps below).
+However, it seems recently Microsoft have removed this offering other than to users who have a Visual Studio Enterprise subscription, (see [Creating a Free Microsoft 365 Dev Tenant is Not Possible](https://o365reports.com/2024/03/14/creating-a-free-microsoft-365-e5-developer-tenant-is-no-longer-possible/)) and now advise creating a "single-license development tenant" (see steps in `Wiki` > `Setup` > `Microsoft development tenant`).
 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [TeamsFx CLI](https://aka.ms/teams-toolkit-cli).
 You should be prompted to install this when you open the solution in VS Code.
+- [LNbits](https://www.lnbits.com) version 0.12 or higher.
+NB For development you can use the developer instance specified in `.env.dev`, or create your own instance, as specified in `Wiki` > `Setup` > `LNbits`.

 > Note: If you are using node 20, you can add following snippet in package.json to remove the warning of incompatibility.
 (Related discussion: https://github.com/microsoft/botbuilder-js/issues/4550)